prosopopoeia/FinTrackFull/README.md

+10/20
 Note: this is orignally from a school project.
 Using Javascript to avoid reloading pages is pretty nice, but definitely presents design problems.
-Splitting my work on this between refactoring the mess I created before I knew better, and adding new features.
-Mainly though, I am just having fun.
+This project has outsized a single page.
+Next stemp adding tests to facilitate refactoring code into cohesive modular units.

 FinTrack v1.0 (FT1)